hmartiins/city-jobs/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin feature/...`)
 5. Create a new Pull Request

+###### or

+1. Go to Issues
+2. Create a new issue
+3. Say something you would like there and click on "Submit new Issue"

 <!-- Markdown link & img dfn's -->